The Algorithm said so

 You see the internet is broken at present.
 The way the internet functions and works at present and the systems it uses are broken.
 However as technology has advanced aspects of technology have bled out to other places more things have got broken too.
 If you're wondering what I'm talking about, it's algorithms.
 It may seem stupid the idea of algorithms being damaging but allow me to explain how.
 At present the systems that promote content reward those who cover things that are already popular to a certain level.
 Ninja plays Fortnite.
 People have pointed out when he played a different game he had 45,000 less viewers than normal.
 Being attached to something popular can help people discover your content in a sea of other content.
 This is why for a while Polygon was covering Game of Thrones and not video games.

 The present economy of the internet relies on attention, attention gets eyes on adverts and it's far safer to cover things already popular or trending than covering something new.
-Not wanting to cover something new, unproven or no longer popular is likely the reason despite their shouts about diversity that Polygon just didn't bother covering games from actual new studio in non traditional game developing countries you don't see often in media production, as doing so would be a risk.
+Not wanting to cover something new, unproven or no longer popular is likely the reason despite their shouts about diversity that Polygon just didn't bother covering games from actual new studios in non traditional game developing countries you don't see often in media production, as doing so would be a risk.
 Why cover unknown indie games like Unrest when you could cover the big hyped AAA games only who have the marketing and thus already have generated some attention which algorithms will reward with more attention.
 Youtube itself is a huge issue here as often (in my experience) watching a video on a certain subject will get many more on similar subjects appearing in your recommendations.
-Also there will often be 1-2 from the same channel you just watch if it's a channel more focussed on one game or thing in media.
+Also there will often be 1-2 from the same channel you just watched if it's a channel more focussed on one game or thing in media.
 Also youtube's algorithm has been suggested to have been tweaked to also reward creators more if their previous video did well by promoting or pushing their next video up the list of videos that it promotes in the recommended section.
 While a poor performing video makes the algorithm think the channel is dying and thus not worth promoting as much as it will yield potentially less profit one way or another.
 Thus covering a small lesser known indie game unless your audience are watching you for that and support that, well it doesn't just mean one poorly performing video anymore but it could impact your week of uploads or longer on youtube.

 This system where algorithms matter harms indie games because unless you become one of the games that develops a following or gets covered by a big youtuber then there's less incentive for people to play said game as a youtuber and thus less people see it so there is less attention so less people will cover it.
 People thought it was strange that Into The Breach literally has "From the Makers of FTL" as part of its store page image, however understanding algorithms helps make sense of this.